Catskill909/radio/README.md

 **A modern, all-in-one radio station management system.**

-Radio Suite combines a powerful **admin dashboard** for scheduling and automation with a beautiful **public-facing listener site**.
+Radio Suite combines a powerful **admin dashboard** for scheduling and automation with a clean **public-facing listener site**.
 It handles everything from planning your weekly grid to recording live broadcasts and automatically publishing them as podcasts.

 ### Key Capabilities:
-- **Public Listener Experience**: A stunning, animated public schedule with a persistent live audio player and "Now Playing" metadata.
+- **Public Listener Experience**: An animated public schedule with a persistent live audio player and "Now Playing" metadata.
-- **Advanced Scheduling**: Visual drag-and-drop calendar with conflict detection, recurring show automation, and timezone awareness.
+- **Advanced Scheduling**: Click-to-schedule calendar with conflict detection, recurring show automation, and timezone awareness.
 - **Automated Recording**: Background service that records shows from Icecast streams, with smart transcoding and configurable quality (MP3/AAC/FLAC).
 - **Podcast Publishing**: Turn recordings into podcast episodes with one click, complete with iTunes-compatible RSS feeds.
 - **Import/Export**: Migrate your entire station (shows, schedules, images) between environments with a single ZIP file.